 We know that tamariki who are welcomed and looked after in a caring, calm, supportive environment when they are in hospital are less likely to regress in their health, which makes for a quicker recovery back to good health and less stressful experience.
 This is something we would all want for our tamariki should they be in this situation.

-Donations to this appeal will provide items such as comfortable chairs and beds for patients and caregivers, distraction devices (interactive wall designs, graphite wall wraps, treatment room monitors, TVs for patient rooms, special learning equipment, laptops, gaming consoles), upgraded furniture and new whiteware.
+Donations will provide items such as comfortable chairs and beds for patients and caregivers, distraction devices (interactive wall designs, graphite wall wraps, treatment room monitors, TVs for patient rooms, special learning equipment, laptops, gaming consoles), upgraded furniture and new whiteware.

-With your support for this appeal, we can go above and beyond the traditional clinical setting, which is more conducive to the care and environment we want to provide to our tamariki in hospital.
+With your support we can go above and beyond the traditional clinical setting, which is more conducive to the care and environment we want to provide to our tamariki in hospital.

 You can give as a one-off or regular donation, or you can run your own personalised fundraising campaign via JustGiving to share amongst your friends and whānau.

-Once our campaign target has been reached, ongoing donations will be used for further upgrades to Whangārei’s Children’s Ward and also for other tamariki health initiatives with Northland DHB.
+Once our target has been reached, ongoing donations will be used for further upgrades to Whangārei’s Children’s Ward and also for other tamariki health initiatives with Te Whatu Ora in Te Tai Tokerau (formally Northland District Health Board).
 Your contributions will always be needed and appreciated.

-For the Case for Support, please download the PDF document here: Whangarei Children’s Ward Refurbishment Fundraising Appeal – Case for Support Final
+For the Case for Support, please download the PDF document here: Whangarei Children’s Ward Refurbishment – Case for Support Final

 Here are some examples of what your donation could provide…